spatialaudio/python-rtmixer/README.rst

 * play from buffer, play from ringbuffer

+* record into buffer, record into ringbuffer

 * multichannel support

 * all memory allocations/deallocations happen outside of the audio callback

+* NumPy arrays with data type 'float32' can be easily used (via the buffer protocol) as long as they are C-contiguous

 Planned features: